Compiled by Hanlie Wentzel and updated 9 February 2023.

 If you prefer to write the matric exam through the Department of Basic Education, rather than the IEB or SACAI, then you can enroll your child in a correspondence college like INTEC or Damelin Correspondence .
 Intec or Damelin will provide the curriculum, set and mark the continuous assessments and then your child will write the DBE matric examination.
 One of the advantages of Intec and Damelin is that they will offer you massive choices in subjects, ranging from academic to technical and vocational, as well as flexible study options.

-An American High School Diploma is one of the options for South African high school homeschool students to get a matric certificate with university exemption, if you do the Advanced Diploma.
+An American High School Diploma is one of the options for South African high school homeschool students to get a matric certificate with university exemption, if you do the Honors Diploma.

 C. Cambridge Matric